remix-run/react-router/README.md

 <img src="https://rackt.github.io/react-router/img/vertical.png" width="300"/>

-A complete routing library for React. https://rackt.github.io/react-router
+A complete routing library for React

 React Router keeps your UI in sync with the URL.
 It has a simple API with powerful features like lazy code loading, dynamic route matching,